 Best-In-Class School – Now in Brahmapur!!!

-We are happy to announce that Shri Arani Baksi, currently professing core American curriculum in Qatar, is joining us as our first Principal, on the 1st of July, 2021.
+Shri Arani Baksi has joined us as our first Principal, on the 1st of July, 2021.

 Arani Baksi has been in the service of working with young minds as an educator-administrator, mentor, and counsellor for over 18 years in premier educational institutions nationally and internationally across Indian and International curricula.
 He has created, and has been the director of MUN (Model United Nations) clubs in multiple schools, and his team of delegates has participated and won accolades in conferences worldwide including conferences concluding in the United Nations General Assembly Hall in New York.
 An alumnus of Central Institute of Education and Delhi School of Economics, he is the recipient of a National Scholarship, CIE merit scholarship, and he ranked first in the entrance examination of the Department of Geography in Delhi School of Economics.
 His current research interest lies in reimagining school education through an interdisciplinary, technology enabled, inclusive approach.
 He contends that interactions with his students define who he is.
 He is dedicated to creating school ecosystems that are fear-free and challenging, yet lively and fun!
 His dream is to replicate the Klorofeel experience regionally, nationally, and internationally.